phil-opp/blog_os/blog/post/double-faults.md

 <!--more--><aside id="toc"></aside>

 ## What is a Double Fault?
-In simplified terms, a double fault is a special exception that occurs when the CPU can't invoke an exception handler.
-For example, it occurs when a page fault is triggered but there is no page fault handler registered in the [IDT].
+In simplified terms, a double fault is a special exception that occurs when the CPU fails to invoke an exception handler.
+For example, it occurs when a page fault is triggered but there is no page fault handler registered in the [Interrupt Descriptor Table][IDT] (IDT).
 So it's kind of similar to catch-all blocks in programming languages with exceptions, e.g. `catch(...)` in C++ or `catch(Exception e)` in Java or C#.

 [IDT]: {{% relref "09-catching-exceptions.md#the-interrupt-descriptor-table" %}}

 A double fault behaves like a normal exception.
 It has the vector number `8` and we can define a normal handler function for it in the IDT.
 It is really important to provide a double fault handler, because if a double fault is unhandled a fatal _triple fault_ occurs.
 Triple faults can't be caught and most hardware reacts with a system reset.

 ### Triggering a Double Fault
-Let's provoke a double fault by triggering an exception for that we didn't define a handler function yet:
+Let's provoke a double fault by triggering an exception for that we didn't define a handler function:

 {{< highlight rust "hl_lines=10" >}}
 // in src/lib.rs